bergstand/aarc-metadata/README.md

 The Python3 script validate-AaRC medata.py can be used to validate entries in the AaRC metadata spreadsheet.
 Download the Google spreadsheet as an Excel spreadsheet, and give that as input to the script.
+It currently does not report empty cells as invalid.

 ```
 usage: validate-AaRC-metadata.py [-h] [--sheets SHEETS] [--skip-urls] [--fields FIELDS] [--write-reports WRITE_REPORTS] excel_file